- What is Carbon Fiber?

 FDM is not only popular amongst manufacturers but is increasingly known by consumers as well.
 Fused Deposition Modeling has been used for various applications, including medical tissue engineering, rapid prototyping and more.
 The advantage of FFF is you may reinforce a specific area of a part that requires increased durability.

 Fused Deposition Modeling was initially invented and trademarked by Scott Crump (Stratasys) in 1989.
 The patent did not expire until 2009.
 To avoid trademark violations, other 3D printing companies began to reference the technology as Fused Filament Fabrication.
 The two terms refer to the same process.

 What are the Advantages & Disadvantages of Using Carbon Fiber Filaments?

 There are advantages and disadvantages to be aware of when selecting carbon fiber filament for your project.

-Get a 3D printing quote in as soon as one hour on any 3D project today.
+Get an instant 3D printing quote on any 3D project today.

 Carbon Fiber Parts In As Soon As 4 Days / / Get A Quote